WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/configuration/dcache.md

 [centralDomain/gplazma]
 # VO issuer prefix:
 # assuming that namespace for VO data is stored in the top level directory /atlas
-gplazma.oidc.provider!atlas = https://atlas-auth.web.cern.ch/ -profile=wlcg -prefix=/atlas -authz-id="uid:2001 gid:2001 username:atlas_oidc_with_storage_scope"
-# in April 2024 CERN is going to introduce new token issuer hostnames for WLCG experiments
-# and to be ready for this update new issuer hostname should be also included in the configuration
-gplazma.oidc.provider!atlas_new = https://atlas-auth.cern.ch/ -profile=wlcg -prefix=/atlas -authz-id="uid:2001 gid:2001 username:atlas_oidc_with_storage_scope"
+gplazma.oidc.provider!atlas = https://atlas-auth.cern.ch/ -profile=wlcg -prefix=/atlas -authz-id="uid:2001 gid:2001 username:atlas_oidc_with_storage_scope"
 # In case ATLAS VO namespace starts in /pnfs/example.com/atlas than you must use this full prefix
 # in the provider configuration.
 Using "/" prefix (most probably for any VO) is wrong with severe
 # security implications
 #
 # Audience:
-# audience contains union of `aud` claims used by all supported VOs for ATLAS it is currently
+# audience contains union of `aud` claims used by all supported VOs, for ATLAS it is currently
 # sufficient to use "headnode" (doors) hostname(s) / hostnames defined in the ATLAS Rucio protocol
 # configuration (see `rucio-admin rse info PRAGUELCG2_DATADISK` or ATLAS CRIC web interface
-# https://atlas-cric.cern.ch/core/storageresource/list/), but to be compliant also with WLCG JWT profile
+# https://atlas-cric.cern.ch/core/storageresource/list/), to be compliant also with WLCG JWT profile
 # requirements (which can become also ATLAS Rucio requirements in the future) for protocols
-# davs://davs.example.com:443/atlas/data and root://xroot.example.com:1094/atlas/data
+# davs://davs.example.com:443/atlas/data and root://xroot.example.com:1094//atlas/data
 # you should use at least following configuration
 gplazma.oidc.audience-targets = https://wlcg.cern.ch/jwt/v1/any https://davs.example.com roots://xroot.example.com:1094 davs.example.com xroot.example.com
 # ...